AustinLHall/AustinLHall.github.io/_teaching/ucasi.md

 location: "Conway, Arkansas"
 ---

-Course based supplemental instruction for chemistry course

 Experience Description
 ======
-Supplemental instruction for an introductory chemistry course.
+Supplemental instruction for an introductory chemistry course designed to provide additional examples and coverage of challenging subject material.
+Working closely with students and the instructor to maximize student performance.
 ### Typical Activities:
   - Attended Class Sessions
     - Took Notes on Current Material